 If you are on the fence between putting two lights or three, use the rule of threes.
 Having three lights can give the room a more balanced feel than having two, as long as they fit.

-Can you hang pendants if I You Have Low Ceilings?
+Can you hang pendants if You Have Low Ceilings?

 Most of the images you see are these gigantic kitchens with 10 foot ceilings.
 It is still possible to use a pendant with an 8 foot ceiling.
 Here are three things you can do with 8 foot ceilings:

-- You can also use a row chandelier that doesn’t hang down quite as far (see examples below)
+- Use a row chandelier that doesn’t hang down quite as far (see examples below)

 - Use lights that are clear so that your view isn’t blocked.